 Of course that was a different time, and now some Atriplex species in the northeastern U.S. are protected, with designations ranging from “endangered” to “salvage restricted,” including A. glabrisciula (CT, NY, and RI) and A. subspicata (NJ and NY), along with A. tularensis and A. coronata in California and A. hymenelytra in Arizona (http://plants.usda.gov/threat.html).

-In his 2012 textbook, Survival Plants, Cattail Bob Seebeck treats Colorado’s (nonthreatened) green, triangle-leaved oraches together under the common name “saltbrush,” and recommends searching for their broad, 1-6-inch-wide arrowhead-shaped leaves on plants growing up to 4 feet tall in meadows, pastures, playas, and river bottomland with medium moist to dry soil, full sun to partial shade.
-I have found thick, lush specimens in alkali flats-turned-farmland in Utah as well.
-Roadsides and ditches are also good places to look.
+In his 2012 textbook, Survival Plants, Cattail Bob Seebeck treats Colorado’s green, triangle-leaved oraches together under the common name “saltbrush,” and recommends searching for their broad, 1-6-inch-wide arrowhead-shaped leaves on plants growing up to 4 feet tall in meadows, pastures, playas, and river bottomland with medium moist to dry soil, full sun to partial shade.

-In the past, I’ve been lucky to score small batches of orache here and there, mostly because I have to travel to lower elevations to find it.
+In the past, I’d been lucky to score small batches of orache here and there, mostly because I have to travel to lower elevations to find it.
 Seebeck (2012) reports it topping out at 9,000 feet.
-But on a foraging mission to parts lower a couple days ago we found young plants growing in abundance, and I was able to clip the tops of many plants, harvesting four leaves or so from each, while spreading out the harvest to many patches throughout the course of a day.
+But finally on a foraging mission to parts we found young plants growing in abundance, and I was able to clip the tops of many plants, harvesting four leaves or so from each, while spreading out the harvest to many patches throughout the course of a day.
 I took home a plastic grocery bag half full, which is a lot because the fleshy leaves lay flat so that the plant material is quite dense in the bag.

-The next day I made orache tortilla pizzas for lunch—flour tortillas painted with a light coat of olive oil on both sides and broiled until each side showed just a hint of golden brown, then spread with a thin layer of pizza sauce, pre-pan-wilted orache (with oil and a splash of water), and grated mozzarella.
-Then I broiled these for a second longer (you have to be careful not to burn them) until the cheese melted.
+The next day I made orache tortilla pizzas for lunch—flour tortillas painted with a light coat of olive oil on both sides and broiled until each side showed just a hint of golden brown, then spread with a thin layer of sauce, pre-pan-wilted orache (with oil and a splash of water), and grated mozzarella.
+Then I broiled these for a second longer until the cheese melted.
 I swear I could eat orache tortilla pizzas every day!

 I’d write more, but I need to go figure out what other fantastic things I can make with that delicious orache in the refrigerator.